 You might think that this is the same definition for motion controls, and you´ll be right.
 Nowadays the terms are interchangeable, as gyroscopes are the most common way for games to achieve motion controls.

-Both the Nintendo Switch and Sony´s PlayStation 4 controllers have built-in gyros, the Joy-Con, Pro Controller and Dualschok 4 are all capable of motion controls.
+Both the Nintendo Switch, Sony´s PlayStation 4 and the Playstation 5 controllers have built-in gyros.
+The Joy-Con, Pro Controller, Dualsense, and Dualschok 4 are all capable of motion controls.
 The Switch Lite also comes with built-in gyros.
-Unfortunately, the Xbox One controller doesn´t share this capability and so the Xbox One is the only console without motion controls in this generation.
+Unfortunately, the Xbox controller doesn´t share this capability and so the Xbox Series X (and Series S) is the only console without motion controls in this generation.

 If you want gyro motion controls on PC, then you might need to buy a special gamepad, or try to connect your Pro Controller/Dualshock 4 to Windows.
 Fortunately, it´s quite easy to do so, just follow the flowcharts that we have just linked and you´ll be playing with them in no time.

 For most games that take advantage of the gyroscope on the Switch, PS4, and PC, its use is relegated to gyro aiming.
 They use the gyroscope to let you aim more precisely than you could with an analog stick, but with slightly less precision than a mouse.

 Practically all modern Smartphones also come with a gyro of sorts, it doesn´t matter if they are made by Apple, Samsung, Huawei or other brands.
 The games on your phones also use the gyro mostly for aiming, but a few clever ones make you play by occasionally moving or shaking the smartphone.

 Where the motion controls of the gyro shine, however, is in Virtual Reality (VR).
 We already have written about the different types of VR headsets, but all of them, even the PC headsets, rely on some sort of gyro controls to control the game.
 VR usually uses special controllers that resemble the classic Wii remote.

 In VR, gyroscopic controls aren´t used to control the camera, but for the actual movements of your in-game arms.
 They play a much more important role in the game than even a mouse would on a PC title.